 Equity crowdfunding is still a relatively recent phenomenon, brought to life by the Obama-era JOBS Act (“Jumpstart Our Business Startups Act”) of 2012.
 This allowed for accredited online platforms to act as facilitators of equity investment opportunities between startups and non-accredited investors under Reg CF. These platforms include Republic, SeedInvest, StartEngine, and others.

 Reg CF has since become the most viable path for startups to raise money from “average people” and has created…

 With stay-at-home orders increasing across the US and many people out of work or feeling insecure about their jobs, there is an urgent need to find work that can be done completely online.
 This is true for people who are used to working remotely and those who have never worked remotely or done any kind of digital work.

-I’ve been working remotely since 2015 and I am currently writing a book on The Remote Work Era, where I discuss opportunities for women to build flexible, remote careers. …
+I’ve been working remotely since 2015 and I recently published my book The Remote Work Era, where I discuss opportunities for women to build flexible, remote careers. …

 What I’ve learned from years of loving Elizabeth Warren, volunteering in Iowa, and going viral in the process.

 In 2013, I was going through a rough breakup, had moved into a closet-sized bachelor apartment in my then-home of Los Angeles, and started my first full-time job in digital marketing, working for a financial technology company.
 It was during this time, as a 21-year-old trying to reinvent myself in an uncertain world, that my interest in politics led me to Senator Elizabeth Warren.